Penfield, New York: Economy

-As with many suburbs of the United States of America, Penfield's workforce co-exists with the major corporations and institutions found in the Rochester, NY metropolitan area.
+As with many suburbs of the United States of America, Penfield's workforce co-exists with the major corporations and institutions found in the Rochester metropolitan area.
 These corporations include Kodak, Xerox, and Bausch & Lomb.
-Major health, insurance, and educational institutions also contribute to employment and culture, including University of Rochester, Rochester Institute of Technology, and Rochester Regional Health.
+Major health, insurance, and educational institutions also contribute to employment and culture, including the University of Rochester, Rochester Institute of Technology, and Rochester Regional Health.

 Major public and private corporations with a geographic footprint in Penfield include Paychex, Nalge Nunc International, Birds Eye Foods, and Wegmans.

 Education

-The town is primarily served by the Penfield and Webster Central School Districts, with relatively small portions of the town served by the Pittsford and Wayne central school districts.
+The town is primarily served by the Penfield Central School District and Webster Central School District, with relatively small portions of the town served by the East Rochester Union Free School District, Pittsford Central School District and Wayne Central School District.

-Additionally, there are several privately run schools:
+Additionally, there are several privately-run schools: